Azure/iot-edge-v1/core/tests/performance_e2e/README.md

 | Maximum latency          | Time (microseconds) | Maximum message latency |
 | Devices Discovered       | Count               | Number of deviceId names received in message. |

-The metrics module also produces this information for each deviceId recognized:
+The metrics module also produces this information for each deviceId recognized.

 | Metric                   | Measure             | Description |
 | ------------------------ | ------------------- | ----------- |